Hallucination Detection in LLMs with Topological Divergence on Attention Graphs: Additional Experimental Results

-As we mentioned, for CNN/DM and Xsum dataset, the TOHA's performance in transfer settings fall within the standard deviation of the method.
-To confirm this, we calculated the p-vales of the corresponding T-test for means of two independent samples.
-The results, provided in Table~\ref{tab:pvalues}, support our claim: all p-values are significantly greater than $0.05$.
+As previously noted, TOHA's performance on the CNN/DM and XSum datasets in transfer settings falls within the method's standard deviation.
+To statistically confirm this observation, we calculated $p$-values using a $t$-test for the means of two independent samples.
+The results, provided in Table~\ref{tab:pvalues}, fully support our claim: all $p$-values are well above the $0.05$ threshold, confirming that the performance variations in transfer settings are not statistically significant.